cervantesnathalia/work_buddies/table_photos/Final Project - Notes.md

    OK.  - Function  - Search All Teams
    OK.  - Function  - Search All individuals
-   OK.  - Change the user table putting lat and long there

-   ok   - Function  - Search by Name - Individual
+   OK.  - Change the user table putting lat and long there OK   - Function  - Search by Name - Individual
-   me   - Function  - Search by Location - Individual
+   OK   - Function  - Search by Location - Individual
+   OK   - Show Each Individual - Name, position , email , Oficce Location , Time Zone

+ 	 me   - fix the capslock search .... to doesnt matter how is write need to find me   - Link all the users to the information of each individual
-   me   - Link all the users to the information of each individual me   - Show Each Individual - Name, position , email , Oficce Location , Time Zone me   - Function to show the Map
+	 me   - Link all the teams to the information of each Team me   - Function to show the Map - Time Zone

        - OAuth with Postgres - Login Page

        - Deploy

-     - If i Search a lot individuals the box going to get bigger?
-       - Function  - Search by Business Title - Individual
    ??  -  Maybe implement a button to connect to Gmail to send an email.
 ```